Justice Dept. opens policing probe over Breonna Taylor death

 Kentucky’s lawmakers passed a partial ban on no-knock warrants last month.
 The measure would only allow no-knock warrants to be issued if there was “clear and convincing evidence” that the “crime alleged is a crime that would qualify a person, if convicted, as a violent offender.”
 Warrants also would have to be executed between 6 a.m. and 10 p.m.

-Associated Press Writer Dylan Lovan in Louisville contributed to this report.
+Lovan reported from Louisville.
+Associated Press writer Bruce Schreiner contributed to this report.